caiena78/netbox_sync/README.md

   Runtime options:
     --transport {auto,cli,netconf,restconf}   (default: auto)
     --dry-run                 Discover only; no NetBox writes
+    --force                   Replace cables that point to the wrong neighbor.
+                             Without this flag existing cables are never touched.
+                             With this flag, if a cable exists on the local interface but connects to a different remote than CDP reports, the old cable is deleted and a new one is created.
+Correct cables are left in place.
+                             Always combine with --dry-run first to preview.
     --max-workers N           Concurrent threads (default: 5)
     --timeout SEC             Device timeout seconds (default: 30) --log-level {DEBUG,INFO,WARNING,ERROR}    (default: INFO)